-Maritime Border formations and units will be transferred to the Navy.
+As is necessary for a modern state, Ukraine had all the navy branches: surface and submarine forces; coastal defence troops; marine corps; Special forces and support units.
+Maritime Border formations and units were transferred to the Navy.
 And consequently the mission of maintaining Ukrainian border integrity at sea and protection of its exclusive (economic) area will belong to the Navy.

 Sebastopol Navy Institute was established on the base of two Sebastopol Naval Colleges in accordance with the order of Defence Minister of Ukrain N133,25.07.92 and Resolution of Ministers Cabinet of Ukraine N 490 ,19.08.92.
 The main goal of Navy Institute is to provide for the citizens of Ukraine and other countries the availabelity of getting the high education according to state level requirement set up by the law "About education".

-The main tasks of Navy Institute are: organizing the enlightenment activity including teaching, nurturing, scientific, methodical and cultural work harmonical developing of personalities of student and naval cadets; constant increasing the level of training due to inculcation of advanced technologies, educational methods; organizing and condacting the researches to solve the military and economy problems and to develop officer's training; training the students for scietific activity on their own; training the faculty,developing their proficiency, conducting the refresher training for high educated military specialist; logistic, maintenance and methodical service for training.
-Sebastopol Navy Institute provides the training for different skill profiency levels that makes the Institute the center of specialized skill proficiency training for Navy of Ukraine.
+The main tasks of Navy Institute were: organizing the enlightenment activity including teaching, nurturing, scientific, methodical and cultural work harmonical developing of personalities of student and naval cadets; constant increasing the level of training due to inculcation of advanced technologies, educational methods; organizing and condacting the researches to solve the military and economy problems and to develop officer's training; training the students for scietific activity on their own; training the faculty,developing their proficiency, conducting the refresher training for high educated military specialist; logistic, maintenance and methodical service for training.
+Sebastopol Navy Institute provides the training for different skill profiency levels that makes the Institute the center of specialized skill proficiency training for the Navy of Ukraine.

-The situation in Ukraine's Navy has been shaped for years – the degradation of the fleet, miniscule salaries of the officers, practical lack of combat training – all that served as a strong demoralizing factor, which was intensified by the fact that Russia's Black Sea Fleet in general was in better shape even in the most difficult years.
+The situation in Ukraine's Navy had been shaped for years – the degradation of the fleet, miniscule salaries of the officers, practical lack of combat training – all that served as a strong demoralizing factor, which was intensified by the fact that Russia's Black Sea Fleet in general was in better shape even in the most difficult years.
 And with the increase of officers' pay in 2011-12, the situation changed even more radically: Ukrainian captains were paid less than a Russian petty officer or contract sergeant, which did not stimulate their desire to defend Ukrainian sovereignty without sparing themselves.